LillieH1000/YT-Player/README.md

 Usage:
 - Press the "Share" button on any video in the YouTube app, press the "More" button and press "YT Player".
+- Launch the "YT Player" app and press the voice search icon located in the overlay and say what video you want to play

 <br>